Call Center Automation Software: Making the Right Choice

 Training and supervision features

-The right call centre software will permit you to better train and supervise your agents through multiple features:
+The right call center software will permit you to better train and supervise your agents through multiple features:

 - Call recording: all calls are recorded in the database and are accessible for listening.
 This allows new recruits to be trained by hearing their calls again so that they can point out mistakes or areas for improvement.
 In the same way, they can listen to the conversations of experienced agents and make note of their example.